¡Bienvendos a España!

 As per Spanish law, student visa holders who plan to stay or study for longer than six months will have to apply for a physical foreigner identity card (commonly known as the tarjeta de identidad de extranjero).
-It will give you permission to stay in Spain for up to one year maximum or the duration of your study, language assistant teaching program or TEFL training program.
+It will allow you to stay in Spain for up to one year or the duration of your study, language assistant teaching program or TEFL training program.
 It’s not to be confused with a regular Spanish residency card – which is a different process – so you will see it referred to as a student stay card in this post.

-However, if you are interested in applying for a work visa after 3 consecutive years in Spain on a student visa, then I would recommend you renew your TIE (pronounced tee-ay) each year.
+However, if you are interested in applying for a work permit after 3 consecutive years in Spain on a student visa, then I would recommend you renew your TIE (pronounced tee-ay) each year.
 Student years will count as “half time” and can be applied to other types of residencies in Spain (only if you renew the TIE in the country itself) so it’s something to keep in mind if that’s your end goal.

 Anyway, let’s focus on applying for your first physical student stay card and get you all set up wherever you happen to be in Spain this upcoming school year.

-It’s important to note that the Oficinas de Extranjería (Foreigners’ – Immigration Offices) all across Spain are de-centralized, meaning that they all do things a little bit differently and aren’t subject to one set of rules for processing and approving residency and student stay cards.
-Some provinces might have different requirements and it might take longer (or less time) to process the same application for a student card in one province than another.
+It’s important to note that the Oficinas de Extranjería (Foreigners’ – Immigration Offices) all across Spain are decentralized, meaning that they all do things a little bit differently and aren’t subject to one set of rules for processing and approving residency and student stay cards.
+Some provinces might have different requirements and it might take longer (or less time) to process the same application for a student card in one province than in another.
 I will touch on those differences but you are free to ask any questions you might have in the comments.

 If you’ve come across this article and find yourself needing to apply for a different type of initial TIE, then check out this list of forms.